 Research has shown that removing the uterus is usually unnecessary.
 Therefore, unless we have any concerns, we only remove the ovaries which again mean a reduction in trauma and bruising.

-Practice Principal, Philip Lhermette pioneered this procedure for pets in the UK, and Elands Veterinary Clinic still remains one of the few practices in the country to offer this service, with pet owners travelling long distances to have their bitches spayed by us.
+Practice Principal, Philip Lhermette pioneered this procedure for pets in the UK and has been performing Keyhole surgery and other minimally invasive techniques since 1995.
+Elands Veterinary Clinic still remains one of the few practices in the country to offer this service, with pet owners travelling long distances to have their bitches spayed by us.

-Philip also teaches minimally invasive surgery (keyhole surgery) to other vets throughout the UK and worldwide and is author and editor of the BSAVA Manual of Endoscopy and Endosurgery in the Dog and Cat.
+Philip also teaches minimally invasive surgery (keyhole surgery) to other vets throughout the UK and worldwide, is author and editor of the BSAVA Manual of Endoscopy and Endosurgery in the Dog and Cat and has contributes to many other books and publications..

-Anna Lhermette BSc(Hons), BVM&S MRCVS, who was taught by Philip performs keyhole bitch spays weekly at the clinic.
+Anna Lhermette BSc(Hons), BVM&S MRCVS, Madeleine Kasch BVM&S MRCVS and Rebecca Nye BVSc MRCVS.who were taught by Philip, perform keyhole bitch spays weekly at the clinic.